Levanger Municipality: Town

 Throughout the 19th century, the famous market's economical importance faded out, and the ancient arrangement was reduced to a tradition without much content.
 That was the end of Levanger as an important port of foreign trade between Sweden and Norway.
 However, in the early 20th century, the town of Levanger was pleased by new establishments such as county hospital and college of education.
 The German occupation in 1940 was the beginning of a 40-year-long "interregnum" of the traditional "Marsimartnan".

 In 1961, the town of Levanger decided to merge with its neighbors.
-On 1 January 1962, Frol, Skogn, and Åsen were merged with Levanger, and at the same time, it lost its "town status".
-The municipality of Ytterøy was merged with Levanger two years later.
+On 1 January 1962, Frol Municipality, Skogn Municipality, and Åsen Municipality were merged with Levanger, and at the same time, it lost its "town status".
+The neighboring Ytterøy Municipality was merged with Levanger two years later.

 Over thirty years later, in 1997, as a result of the resurrection of the "Marsimartnan" in 1989, the town of Levanger was re-established, though the town still is part of Levanger municipality.
 But the center of administration is to be found in the town of Levanger, which is also, in historical terms, the administrative basis for the municipality.
 And Levanger's town traditions and culture go way back.
 The town is laid out according to an urban and regulated plot with proper streets such as Kirkegata.
 It's more than just a town hall and a city square.
 In fact, Levanger's always been a town, though not always officially, and every inhabitant in the town area carries this piece of knowledge with pride.
 Thus there does exist a sense of distinction between town people and the people from the countryside.